 As a follower of the page, you will be informed of when I do LIVE Facebook events, Q and As, and more.
 You can access the Breast Cancer Conqueror Facebook page HERE.

-In addition to group coaching, we also have one-on-one coaching opportunities.
 One-on-one coaching is great for those who want individualized attention and support.
 On these calls, you and your coach will go over the details of your particular health situation.
 You also have an opportunity to share lab results and develop a personalized plan for going forward.

 “I was diagnosed with stage 4 recurrence of breast cancer and was told there was NO HOPE…,” says one-on-one coaching participant Lisa from North Carolina.
 “Dr. V’s program has truly changed my life and health.
 I have seen great improvement in all my tests and scans with mets to the bone no longer there since following this program!”